 Drive the Going-To-The-Sun Road

-One of the most popular thing to do at Glacier National Park is driving through the Going-To-The-Sun Road.
+One of the most popular thing to do at Glacier National Park is Driving the Going-To-The-Sun Road.
 This 50-mile scenic long road runs through the heart of park and connects the West Glacier and East Glacier.
 The drive itself is one of the biggest attractions of visiting Glacier National Park.

 The road passes through multiple waterfalls, snow peaked mountains, valleys filled with dense greenery and wildflowers.
 There are many pullouts to stop and enjoy breath taking views and capture some memorable moments in pictures.
 There are many various hiking options along this road.